Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

-To assess whether the configurational space was comprehensively sampled, we quantified the diversity of Li$^+$ solvation environments represented in the training set, employing the SolvationAnalysis module~\cite{cohen2023solvationanalysis} of MDAnalysis~\cite{gowers2019mdanalysis}.
-The training set primarily consisted of SSIPs (51\%) and CIPs (46\%), with a smaller fraction of AGGs (3\%).
-The low fraction of AGGs arises from both the focus of most AL iterations on CIPs and SSIPs, which already spanned much of the relevant local environments, and from the transformation of AGGs into other IP types during AL-MD simulations.
-Transformations between solvation structures were observed for all IP types during AL-MD, indicating that the training likely captured not only near-equilibrium configurations but also transformation pathways.
+To assess whether the configurational space was comprehensively sampled, we quantified the diversity of Li$^+$ solvation environments represented in the training set using the SolvationAnalysis module~\cite{cohen2023solvationanalysis} and MDAnalysis package~\cite{gowers2019mdanalysis}.
+We found that the training set primarily consisted of SSIPs (51\%) and CIPs (46\%), with a smaller fraction of AGGs (3\%), which arose from both the focus of most AL iterations on CIPs and SSIPs and the transformation of AGGs into other IP types during AL-MD simulations.
+Additionally, the observed IP transitions during AL-MD imply that nonequilibrium solvation structures are also present in the training set.
+Analysis of ligand coordination around Li$^+$ across IP types (Fig.~\ref{fig:lipf6_train_val}~(b)) indicates the coexistence of both EC-rich and less favorable EMC-rich solvation shells~\cite{ong2015lithium}.
+The Li$^+$ solvation environments are further characterized by a coordination number (CN) distribution centered around four, consistent with previous studies~\cite{ong2015lithium,franco2019boosting,Hou2021}, while also including both lower- and higher-coordinated species (Fig.~\ref{fig:lipf6_train_val}~(c)).
+At the finer structural level, we observe both mono- and multidentate coordination of PF$_6^-$ and solvent molecules.
+Overall, these results support the presence of a diverse range of solvation configurations.
+We also note that approximately 3\% of configurations corresponded to unphysical transformations of EC or EMC and were excluded from the analysis.